hazardland/menu.css/readme.md

 #What is it for ?
 This is for making clean menu markup and without touching main css (menu.css) customizing menu from additional css file.
-Like if you want to make top menu if you created top-menu.css for extending definitions in menu.css
+Like if you want to make a top menu and if you created top-menu.css for extending definitions in menu.css

+The only thing you need from this mess to work is menu.css.
+Other files in this repo are for testing and demonstration purposes and on the fly I am learning github markdown cool features.

+Here is how your markup looks like:
 ```html
 <ul class="menu top">
 	<li><a href="#">Home</a>